Respiratory Acidosis Medication

 Class Summary

-Benzodiazepine antagonists are used in reversing the central nervous system depressant effects of benzodiazepine overdoses.
-However, these agents' ability to reverse the benzodiazepine-induced respiratory depression is less predictable.
-Care must be used when reversing the effects of benzodiazepines, as patients may have seizures if benzodiazepine reversal is accomplished too vigorously.
+Benzodiazepine antagonists are used in reversing the CNS-depressing effects of benzodiazepine overdoses.
+However, these agents’ ability to reverse the benzodiazepine-induced respiratory depression is less predictable.
+Care must be taken in reversing the effects of benzodiazepines because patients may have seizures if benzodiazepine reversal is accomplished too vigorously.

 Flumazenil (Romazicon)

-Flumazenil reverses the effects of benzodiazepines in an overdose by selectively antagonizing the gamma-aminobutyric acid (GABA)/benzodiazepine receptor complex.
-If an overdosed patient has not responded after 5 minutes of administering a cumulative dose of 5 mg, the cause of the sedation is not likely to be benzodiazepines.
+Flumazenil reverses the effects of benzodiazepines in an overdose by selectively antagonizing the gamma-aminobutyric acid (GABA)–benzodiazepine receptor complex.
+If an overdosed patient has not responded after 5 minutes of administration of flumazenil to a cumulative dose of 5 mg, the cause of the sedation is unlikely to be a benzodiazepine.

-Flumazenil is short acting, with a half-life of 0.7-1.3 hours; however, because most benzodiazepines have longer half-lives, multiple doses should be administered so that patients do not relapse into a sedative state.
+Flumazenil is a short-acting agent, with a half-life of 0.7-1.3 hours; however, because most benzodiazepines have longer half-lives, multiple doses should be administered so that patients do not relapse into a sedative state.

 Opioid Antagonists